dcunited001/dcunited001.github.io/_drafts/speed-of-thought-misc-and-outline.md

       materials, pattern languages and obsession over "disconnection" *THIS IS DISCONNECTION*, by the way.

+### When targets are muted and/or isolated, adversaries have major advantages in amplifying information (to establish it as a baseline)

+- if you are isolated for months, ...
+  - if you are muted and other people can't talk about you or your life events, it means that adversaries can project & amplify their own signal in neighborhoods of your social network
+  - their narrative becomes dominant and you will always be reacting to it (...)
+    - the signal of your personal account will always be (nearly insignificant) if some group of people can actually pull this off
+    - if a group of people did this to you, you can be sure that they will listen for & react to your diminished signal, while continuing to amplify their own and walling you into a very small set of social connections
+      - you won't be able to expand (...)

 # (Implications of (your perspective on) Social Physics, Networks and Information Dynamics)

 - possibly remove